fleetdm/fleet/handbook/product-design/README.md

 - A user story on the drafting board won't reach "Ready for spec" by the last estimation session in the current sprint and cannot wait until the next sprint.
 This can also happen when we decide to bring a user story in mid-sprint.

 What happens during expedited drafting?
 1. If the story has a requester, notify the requester.
-The customer DRI should confirm that the updated scope still meets the requesters need.
+The customer DRI should confirm that the updated scope still meets the requester's need.
 2. If the user story wasn't "Ready for spec" by the last estimation session, the product group's engineering manager (EM), [release DRI](https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris), and Head of Product Design are notified in `#g-mdm` or `#g-endpoint-ops`.
 Decision to allow the user story to make it into the sprint is up to the release DRI.
 3. If the user story is already in the sprint, the EM, release DRI, and Head of Product Design are notified in `#g-mdm` or `#g-endpoint-ops`.
 If there are significant changes to the requirements, then the user story might be pushed to the next sprint.
 Decision is up to the release DRI.
 4. If the release DRI decides the user story will be worked on this sprint, drafts are updated or finished.